 Stay out of the sun as much as possible to avoid dry skin.
 At Botáni, we live holistically and know we need to care for the mind, body and spirit to have healthy skin.
 There is an issue, however, when we mention ‘the body’ because something it needs to function on a daily basis is something that the skin dreads more than anything, the sun.

 Good And Bad Of The Sun

 The sun, for so many reasons, is a skin cell’s worst nightmare.
-Exposure to the sun creates temporary things we mightn’t like (dry skin and sunburn etc), mid-term things we don’t like (wrinkles and pigmentation etc), and long-term things nobody would wish on anyone (life threatening cancers of the skin.)
+Exposure to the sun creates temporary things we mightn’t like dry skin and sunburn etc., mid-term stuff we don’t want such as wrinkles and pigmentation etc., and long-term things nobody would wish on anyone, life-threatening cancers of the skin.

-The sun provides us with Vitamin D, an essential nutrient that allows us to better absorb calcium and create strong, healthy bones.
-The best form of Vitamin D, namely Vitamin D3, is one we produce internally (aren’t our bodies clever?), however the way that our bodies produce it is for our skin to come into contact with UV light (hmm, not so clever after all!)
+The sun provides us with Vitamin D, an essential nutrient that allows us to absorb calcium better and create strong, healthy bones.
+The best form of Vitamin D, namely Vitamin D3, is one we produce internally, aren’t our bodies smart?
+However, the way that our bodies produce it is for our skin to come into contact with UV light, hmm, not so talented after all.

-Something has to hold that skin of ours up, so we need to ensure those bones are in tip-tip shape – but how do we satisfy both our bones and our skin’s needs?
+Something has to hold that skin of ours up, so we need to ensure those bones are in tip-top shape.
+However, how do we satisfy both our bones and our skin’s needs?

-Allow you skin exposure to the sun at times you know the UV index levels are low (but still present enough to deliver Vitamin D into those bones of yours), and cover up when you know the index levels are high.
-Covering up at Botáni means slapping on some sunscreen and our antioxidant rich Olive Skin Serum.
+Allow your skin exposure to the sun when you know the UV index levels are low.
+It will still present enough to deliver Vitamin D into those bones of yours.
+Ensure you cover up when you see the index levels are high.
+Covering up at Botáni means slapping on some safe sunscreen and our antioxidant-rich Olive Skin Serum.